McRp3009/Project-SD/README.md

-## Distributed Systems

-Martim Pereira fc58223
-João Pereira fc58189
-Daniel Nunes fc58257

-Group 04

-## Description
+# Description

-The general aim of the project will be to realise a client-server service with a key-value pair storage system.
+The general aim of the project will be to realize a client-server service with a key-value pair storage system.
 It has an interface for the user, allowing him to request the execution of operations on a hash table, and on the other hand the server is programmed to wait for a connection request from the client, thus being ready to receive, execute and respond to the operations sent.
 This phase introduces the possibility of having several clients connected to one server.

 This phase specifically introduced support for fault tolerance through replication of the server's state, following the Chain Replication model, using the Apache Zookeeper coordination service.